-The quarterly earnings report is sort of like the trader’s fundamental research bible.
+This is where the quarterly earnings report can come into play.
 It includes information like net income, net sales, earnings from operations, and the EPS (earnings per share).
 It’s a great resource that can tell you a lot about a company’s health.

 Specialize in One or More Stock Market Sectors

-If you’re just looking around the stock market for potential trends, you’ll probably get overwhelmed really fast…
+If you’re just looking around the stock market for potential trends, you’ll probably get overwhelmed fast…

 Because a position trader may not be monitoring stocks as immediately and closely as, say, a swing trader, it can be helpful to place a stop loss so that the stock doesn’t tank without you knowing it.

 However, you want to be careful about your stop loss.
 You don’t want a temporary dip to shut you out of potential profits.